bisvo01/angular-styleguide/a1/README.md

     *Why?*: Sinon has descriptive messages when tests fail the assertions.

 ### Headless Browser
+(Corvus: Required) - already using - planned to use headless Chrome
 ###### [Style [Y194](#style-y194)]

   - Use [PhantomJS](http://phantomjs.org/) to run your tests on a server.